HidayetSelimASAN/Mini-Projects-using-Assembly/C_major_player/README.md

 ## 🔓 Algorithm & Methodology

 For C major scale, A440 pitch standard is used in this project.
 You may reach necessary frequencies for each note from this [link](https://pages.mtu.edu/~suits/notefreqs.html).
 There are 2 different timers in 8051.
-Timer0 is used to watch the frequency of a note.
-Timer1 is used to watch 0.5s period for each note.
+Timer0 is used to watch the frequency of a note with interrupt enabled.
+Values for required frequencies are stored in a LUT.
+Using to these values, a square wave with 50% duty cycle is produced in related frequency.
+Timer1 is used to watch 0.5s period for each note using polling.
+Since 16-bit timer was not large enough to measure 0.5s for 8051's clock frequency, Timer1 is set to overflow in each 0.05s.
+A counter(loaded with initial value 10) is decremented by one in each overflow giving us the required frequency 0.5s (0.05s * 10).
+After the all C major scale is played, program repeats itself.